 Jeremiah!
 The man, the book, the bullfrog…

+Jeremiah is the second longest book in our longest book of scripture.
+(Only Psalms is longer).
 We know more about Jeremiah than any other Old Testament prophet, because for reasons unknown, much more biographical information is included.
 First, though, the setting.
 We are now in Jerusalem, c.
 625 BCE.
 Josiah the reformer has been on the throne for 15 years.
-Israel is technically an Assyrian vassal, but under the direct administrative control of Egypt.
+Israel is technically an Assyrian vassal but under the direct administrative control of Egypt.
 Lehi is either at his Jerusalem residence or north of Jerusalem at his ancestral home.
 We have a lot of sources on the events of this time, and one of the best ways to get a handle is to read the essays in Glimpses of Lehi’s Jerusalem, also available online.
 I also suggest reviewing the history in 2 Kings 22-24.

 Jeremiah’s Temple Sermon

-The Book of Jeremiah is not terribly chronological.
-It jumps around and sometimes repeats.
+So Jeremiah jumps around and sometimes repeats.
 For example, chapter 26 is actually a restatement or a different account, of what’s called Jeremiah’s Temple sermon.
 Chapter 7 is the other place this is set forth.
 It’s one of my favorite chapters, and it dovetails nicely in some ways with the Book of Mormon.
-Chapter 7 contains more of the actual sermon, and chapter 26 reduces it to a paragraph or so and provides a lot of context.
+Chapter 7 contains more of the actual sermon, and chapter 26 reduces it to a paragraph or so but provides a lot of context.

 Jeremiah is commanded to go to the gate of the temple complex, the equivalent of the gate to the temple parking lot.
 There is a tradition that worshippers “were greeted at the temple gates by a servant of the institution, who asked them to examine their moral lives prior to passing through the gates and participating in the worship.”
 (Word Biblical Commentary.
 On that tradition, see here.)
 Perhaps Jeremiah was fulfilling this role.